Katie Raines, Executive Director

 Tammy Predmore, Director of Waiver Services Fort Smith

 Tammy Predmore is a Director of Wavier Services in Fort Smith.
-Her primary focus is on the coordination of the servicesprovided.
 She joined Bost in 2015, moving from central Arkansas.
 The inception of Tammy’s passion for this population began back in high school when she became involved in Special Olympics.
 This introduction was the genesis of what captured her heart and motivated her to pursue a career in this field.
 While working her way through college at ATU, where she graduated in 2008 with a BS Degree in Parks and Recreation Administration emphasizing on Recreation Therapy, Tammy began her career working direct care.
 She eventually moved into management where she gained vast experience by working in multiple areas including Recreation Therapy, Waiver Services, DDTCS, HUD and auditing.

 Tammy has a tremendous passion for the consumers, staff and families she serves.
 She actively works as an advocate for the IDD and mental health populations and looks forward to continuing efforts that affect the lives of everyone she works with, every day, in a positive way.